• Home

 Can I attend any of the Board meetings?

-Yes, the public is always welcome to attend any of the monthly Board meetings.
+Yes, the public is always welcome to attend any of the monthly Board meetings in person or via Zoom.
+Please see the upcoming meeting agenda for more information.

 Where is the District’s office located?